rchadha/sinatra-at-the-movies/README.md

 Fork this repository and finish building a very simple movie review application using MVC principles using the components already provided.

+When you are done, the application should be able to perform all the CRUD operations on a movie.

 ### Tips

 1. The controller.rb file will be your main Sinatra file.
 Be sure to check its contents and use the comments within as a guideline.
 To run your application: